Toggle menu

 What are Discretionary Housing Payments?

-Limited funding for DHP awards is provided by the Government on an annual basis, the local authority are responsible for the administration of the scheme.
+Limited funding for DHP awards is provided by the Government on an annual basis, the local authority is responsible for the administration of the scheme ,and cannot keep any funding if it is not used that year

 Is longer-term support available?